 Applicants (degree-seeking and special students) must meet the general requirements for admission to graduate study, as outlined in the Admission Requirements section.

-In addition, applicants for the Master of Science in Climate, Energy, and Environmental Sustainability degree will have prior educational experience that must include the following prerequisite courses:
+In addition, applicants for the Master of Science in Climate, Energy, and Environmental Sustainability degree will have prior educational experience that must include the following courses:

 - Calculus II.